massimiliano-dalcero/puff/README.md

 # Puff
-An easy and json friendly Windows prefetch file parser filterable by date.
+An easy and json friendly Windows prefetch file parser filterable by date, for *Digital Forensics* and *Incident Response* Analysis,

 Can be usefull in Incident Response (IR) or forensics cases, when you need to detect running program in a slice of time in a large set of prefetch files.